apid/apidCRUD/README.md

 note that the code in this module can be invoked in at least 3 ways:

-   * as an apid plugin, called via apid.InitializePlugins() - see init.c, plugin.c
+* as an apid plugin, called via apid.InitializePlugins() -
+see init.c, plugin.c .
+when called this way, initPlugin() uses configuration info from apid's config file.
-   * standalone test program - see cmd/apidCRUD/main.go, init.c, plugin.c
+* standalone test program - see cmd/apidCRUD/main.go, init.c, plugin.c .
+when called this way, initPlugin() uses configuration info from the apid_config.yaml file in this directory.
-   * thru unit test framework - see setup_test.go
+* thru unit test framework - see setup_test.go .
+when called this way, initPlugin() uses configuration info from utConfData in globals_test.go .

 ## Resources